sleepyOwl14/proximax-bc-docs/docs/client/commands.md

 ### Block

-Monitors new confirmed [blocks](../protocol/block.md) harvested in the blockchain.
+Monitors new confirmed [blocks](../protocol/block.md) validated in the blockchain.

 **Command**
 ```